 Tanaka got his big break in 2006 when free agent signee Jose Macias proved to be a bust and Tanaka finally got the starting nod at second base.
 He hit .301/.358/.415 and stole 21 bases in 28 tries while leading the Pacific League with 34 sacrifice hits.
 He was 10th in the PL in runs (68), tied for 5th in triples (6), was 6th in steals and just missed the top 10 in average.
 He won a Gold Glove and made the Best Nine as the top second baseman in the league.
 He followed by hitting .313/.313/.375 in the 2006 Japan Series as Nippon Ham won its first Japan Series title ever.
 Tanaka set a Japan Series record with 6 sacrifice hits.

 In 2007, Kensuke fell to .255/.321/.344 and stole 27 but was caught stealing 14 times.
 He laid down 58 sacrifice hits, leading the PL once more, 23 ahead of anyone else.
+He set a franchise record for sacrifices, broken 9 years later by Takuya Nakashima.
 He tied Munenori Kawasaki for second in the league in triples (7), one behind Daisuke Hayakawa.
 He tied Tsuyoshi Nishioka for 5th in steals but led in times caught stealing.
 He again won a Gold Glove and was again named to the Best Nine.
 He struggled mightily in the 2007 Japan Series, going only 1 for 18.

 Tanaka made his first PL All-Star team in 2008 and also got a Gold Glove; he hit .297/.379/.451 for the year with 32 doubles, 9 triples, 89 runs and 21 steals in 28 tries.
 He finished among the league leaders in runs (2nd, one behind Takeya Nakamura), doubles (tied for 4th with Hiroyuki Nakajima and Mitsutaka Goto), hits (159, tied for 6th with Alex Cabrera), triples (second, one behind Nobuhiro Matsuda), sacrifice hits (26, 2nd, 6 behind Yosuke Takasu), total bases (242, 8th, between Nakajima and Takeshi Yamasaki), walks (tied for 4th with Cabrera at 62), steals (5th, between Nakajima and Kawasaki) and OBP (6th, between Atsunori Inaba and Takumi Kuriyama).
 Yasuyuki Kataoka beat him out for the Best Nine.